DynamicVMP/dynamic-vmp-framework/README.md

-# Dynamic Virtual Machine Placement Framework
+# [DEPRECATED] Dynamic Virtual Machine Placement Framework

 This project contains the source code and results of the following research: